aemrhb/ReSeg-CLIP/README.md

 ## 📄 Citation

-If you use this code, please cite the paper (coming soon).
+If you use this code, please cite the paper (https://bmva-archive.org.uk/bmvc/2025/assets/workshops/MVEO/Paper_9/paper.pdf).

 ## 📜 License